 We've been approved to use the Foodland Ontario logo on our products, in recognition of our exclusive use of Ontario grown grains!

 Niagara College students recently made a local ingredients beer with our malts and hops.
 The Winter Warmer was brewed to 6.7%, is a lovely reddish brown and has the classic Bertwell hop aroma.
 HH+M will sponsor one such brew per term, giving students a chance to work with aritsanal and local ingredients.

 We've joined Taste Real in the promotion of locally sourced food.
 Watch for an upcoming discussion on what defines local in your favourite beverages.
 In the meantime, check out Taste Real's website for lots of information and events.

 We're growing!
-The new 1.5 tonne malting system is being commissioned.
+The new 1.5 tonne malting system, the Harvest Uni-Malter, is ready to go.
 The increased volumes will support growth at our existing customers, and, allow new customers to join the local malt movement.

 We have been recognized by the Ontario Government with a Regional Premier's Award for Agri-Food Innovation Excellence!